michaelcarnovale/MA-Thesis/R/OverallTreatmentResponse.md

 This markdown file involves the following analyses steps:
 * For BDI-II and HAM-D scores separately
-  * Estimating predictive accuracy using series of OLS regression models (i.e., with subsets of IVs) on test data
+  * Estimating predictive accuracy for overall treatment response using series of OLS regression models (i.e., with subsets of IVs) on test data
-  * Estimating predictive accuracy using series of elastic net regression models (i.e., with same subset of IVs as in OLS) on test data
+  * Estimating predictive accuracy for overall treatment response using series of elastic net regression models (i.e., with same subset of IVs as in OLS) on test data

 **Note: for an easier navigation of the sections in this Markdown file, please click the ‘bullet point’ button at the top-left of the viewer to